iammhador/dev-logs/README.md

 ## 🙌 Contribution

+This is an open-source project!
+Contributions are welcome:

+- 🐛 **Bug Reports**: Found an error?
+Open an issue
+- 💡 **Feature Requests**: Suggest new topics or improvements
+- 📝 **Content Contributions**: Help improve existing materials or add new content
+- 🔧 **Format Improvements**: Enhance HTML/PDF generation or styling
+- 🌍 **Translations**: Help make content accessible in other languages

-This is a personal project, but if you're a learner too, feel free to fork it or suggest ideas via Issues/PRs!
+Feel free to fork, contribute, or suggest ideas via Issues/PRs!

 ---